 The Company has not entered into any material related party transactions that may have potential conflict with the interest of the Company at large.
-Particulars of related party transactions are given in note no. 40 of the standalone annual accounts.
-The related party transactions have approval/omnibus approval of the Audit Committee and approval of the Board, wherever necessary.
+Particulars of the related party transactions are given in note no. 40 of the standalone annual accounts.
+The related party transactions have approval / omnibus approval of the Audit Committee and approval of the Board wherever necessary.
 Details of related party transactions are placed before the Audit Committee on a quarterly basis.
-Policies on Material Subsidiary and Related Party Transactions are available at http://www. rotopumps.com/policies.html.
+Policies on Material Subsidiary and Related Party Transactions are available at https://rotopumps.com/investors/policies/.